PerryGu/FreeDView_tester/README.md

 ### Multiple Version Comparisons

+The tool supports two modes for handling multiple version comparisons:

+**Mode 1: Automatic Discovery (Recommended)**
+Set `freedviewVer = ""` (empty) in the INI file to automatically discover and process all version comparison folders in `testSets_results`.
+This eliminates the need to manually configure each version comparison and allows the tool to process all available comparisons in a single run.

+**Mode 2: Explicit Version Specification**
-For comparing multiple version groups, create separate INI files for each comparison:
+For comparing specific version groups, create separate INI files for each comparison:

 **Example - Multiple INI Files:**